-\ Sometimes the flash seems to strike downwards from the clouds, sometimes upwards from the earth.
-This is an optical illusion, resulting from the unequal sensitiveness to light of different portions of the retina of the eye.
+^{} Sometimes the flash seems to strike downwards from the clouds, sometimes upwards from the earth.
+This is an optical illusion, resulting from the unequal sensitiveness to light of different portions of the retina of the eve.

-Powdered tourmaline, warmed and then sifted over a sheet of glass previously electrified irregularly, will show which can be photographically developed.
+Powdered tourmaline, warmed and then sifted over a sheet of glass previously electrified irregularly, will show similar figures, though not so well defined.